TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_camd.rst

    :align: center
    :alt: Pareto frontier of committee uncertainty vs prediction error

-Points are coloured by AL step (dark purple = early, yellow = late).
+Points are coloured by AL step (yellow = early, dark purple = late).
+Four points are Pareto-optimal (orange circles), forming a genuine L-shaped
-The Pareto-optimal set (orange circles) forms an L-shaped frontier.
+frontier: from (std ≈ 0.32, MAE ≈ 0.37) down to (std ≈ 0.32, MAE ≈ 0.15),
-Early batches (purple, upper-right) have high committee std and high MAE;
+across to (std ≈ 0.63, MAE ≈ 0.13), and out to (std ≈ 0.78, MAE ≈ 0.08) —
-mid-run batches (teal) achieve low error and low spread simultaneously;
+each successive point trades a little more committee std for a lower error.
-late batches can drift back rightward as acquisition exhausts the highest-priority candidates and moves into the remaining pool.
+The bulk of dominated points scatter between std ≈ 0.4–0.9 and MAE ≈ 0.15–1.0, with a handful of high-error outliers above MAE ≈ 1.0 (up to ≈ 1.25) at moderate-to-high std.
+There is no strong early/late colour pattern among the dominated points — yellow (early), teal (mid-run), and dark-purple (late) points are all interspersed across the scatter.

 Materials exploration campaign
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~